XaraKat/Scrapy/README.md

 # Scrapy
 This project contains examples of spiders that extract data from different websites.

+# Requirements

+Python 3.6+
+Works on Linux, Windows, macOS, BSD

 # Instalation

-This repository uses  Install the environment with:
+Install Scrapy with:

 pip install Scrapy